[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Debugging is another better way to reach a cause.

-It provides details about PHP errors and you can disable the crook plugin to resolve it.
+It provides details about PHP errors, and you can disable the Crook plugin to resolve them.

 By the way, showing the error line on the front end is not a good idea for safety reasons and user experience.

-So we will keep it off on the screen instead in the error log.
+So we will keep it off the screen instead of in the error log.

 (1) Go to public_html and open the config.php file